Dinacoding/vinotype/README.md

 ### Testing
-Please follow this link [TESTING.md](https://vscode.dev/github/Dinacoding/vinotype/blob/main/TESTING.md).
+Please follow this link [Click Here](TESTING.md) to view the full testing steps that were completed on every device and browser.

 ### How to run this project locally